disappeerlabs/disappeer/readme.md

 	ControlPort 9051
 	CookieAuthentication 1

+Remember to restart your tor service after updating your `torrc` file!

-To access tor networking functionality, the user that runs `disappeer` from the command line must first be added to the debian-tor user group.
-After adding this user to the debian-tor group, you may need to restart your tor service or reboot your system.
+To access tor networking functionality, the user that runs `disappeer` from the command line must also be added to the debian-tor user group.
+For example:

+	sudo usermod -a -G debian-tor YourUserName

+After adding this user to the debian-tor group, you may need to log out, and then log back in, for the change to take effect.

 ## Installation
 If you wish to install Disappeer, download the project.
 Then `cd` into outermost directory and run: